A Photo Teacher |

 Police mugshot of Jack McClellan, 2007 © AP/Santa Monica Police Department

-Just before going to bed, I caught a live interview of Jack McClellan on KTLA News @ Ten (Los Angeles, California).
-Six hours prior to the interview, the self-proclaimed pedophile McClellan had been arrested near the Infant Development Program building on the University of California, Los Angeles campus for breaking a recently issued a temporary restraining order requiring him to stay away from anyone under the age of 18.
+Self-proclaimed pedophile Jack McClellan had been arrested in 2007 near the Infant Development Program building on the University of California, Los Angeles campus for breaking a recently issued a temporary restraining order requiring him to stay away from anyone under the age of 18.
 In addition, he was told not to photograph children nor post photographs of them without parental consent on the Internet.
-Just after the interview, which took place in a parking lot on the UCLA campus, McClellan was arrested a second time for trespassing.
-He remains in jail and is scheduled to appear in court on September 11.
+After a television interview, which took place in a parking lot on the UCLA campus, McClellan was arrested a second time for trespassing.

-During the past month since arriving in Los Angeles from Washington state, McClellan has been granting interviews, discussing his attraction to little girls (LG’s) and the website he had been posting the photographs on.
+Since arriving in Los Angeles from Washington state, McClellan had been granting interviews, discussing his attraction to little girls (LG’s) and the website he had been posting the photographs on.
 McClellan had been posting photographs of little girls he had in taken in public places he would stake out, including parks and fast-food restaurants.
 While police in Washington had been monitoring his website for a couple of years, they found no evidence of any criminal activity.
 The host-server recently took the website down off the Internet.

 KTLA Reporter Chip Yost – Why did you have your camera with you?